Battleships in World War II: Aerial defense

-AA guns

 At the outbreak of World War II, most battleships had large anti-aircraft batteries.
 The battleships used the same light AA guns (the Allies used autocannons such as the Bofors 40 mm gun and Oerlikon 20 mm cannon) as those on smaller ships, but in greater number.
 The later development of proximity fuses and radar vastly increased the effectiveness of these batteries.

-Post–World War I battleships, particularly British and American, had discarded single purpose secondary batteries mounted in casemates used to engage surface targets in favour of turret-mounted dual purpose secondary batteries (5-inch or 6-inch caliber).
+Post–World War I battleships, particularly British and American, had discarded single purpose secondary batteries mounted in casemates used to engage surface targets in favor of turret-mounted dual purpose secondary batteries (5-inch or 6-inch caliber).
 Secondaries were initially designed to deal with rushing destroyers and torpedo boats, but there arose a need for heavy anti-aircraft armament as the potency of aircraft grew, particularly dive bombers and torpedo bombers.
 The rationale was that it is unlikely that a battleship would be simultaneously facing both destroyers and aircraft, but it would take up too much space to have separate types of guns to deal with both threats.
 Both weapons had similar calibers and so they could be merged into a single battery type, and the turret mountings were less susceptible to flooding and had a better firing arc than casemates.
 The space saved from combining the two types of guns added to simplification of supply, increased deck armor coverage, stowage of other equipment, more light anti-aircraft batteries, and other needs.

 The Nelson-class battleship, incorporating many concepts from the G3 battlecruiser, was the first design to include a dual-purpose secondary battery, useful against both surface and airborne attacks.
 Compared to light AA they had a slower rate of fire, but they had a greater range and sufficient punch to knock enemy planes out of the sky.
 This proved a crucial defense against Japanese kamikazes in the latter years of World War II.
 They could also fire into the sea to create waterspouts that slapped low-flying torpedo bombers with tonnes of water.
 Battleships could mount many more of these DP batteries than cruisers or carriers.